helidon-io/helidon/docs/se/openapi/openapi.md

 #### Create and Register `OpenApiFeature` in your application

-Helidon SE provides the [`OpenApiFeature`](/apidocs/io.helidon.openapi/io/helidon/openapi/OpenApiFeature.html) class which your application uses to assemble the in-memory model and expose the `/openapi` endpoint to clients.
-You can create an instance either using a static `create` method or by instantiating its [`Builder`](/apidocs/io.helidon.openapi/io/helidon/openapi/OpenApiFeatureConfig.Builder.html).
-The [example below](#register-openapifeature-explicitly) illustrates one way to do this.
+Helidon SE provides the [`OpenApiFeature`][openapifeature] class which your application uses to assemble the in-memory model and expose the `/openapi` endpoint to clients.
+You can create an instance either using a static `create` method or by instantiating its [`Builder`][builder].
+The [example below][example-below] illustrates one way to do this.

 #### Furnish OpenAPI information about your endpoints